Skip to main content

 Chuukese Sashimi

-Reflecting Japanese influences, this features thinly sliced raw fresh-caught tuna served with minimal seasoning.
-Typically dipped in soy sauce and wasabi or local hot pepper paste.
-Found at Weno Market and seafood-focused restaurants in Chuuk.
+A nod to Japanese influence: thin slices of raw, just-caught tuna with little seasoning, dipped in soy sauce and wasabi or a local hot pepper paste.
+You will find it at Weno Market and the seafood restaurants around Chuuk.

 FahFah Erah (Kosrae)